 Polycystic ovary syndrome (PCOS) is a common hormonal disorder that can cause a number of symptoms, including hirsutism, which is excess facial and body hair.

-While many with PCOS grow thicker hair on their face and body, some experience hair loss and hair loss, which is known as female pattern hair loss.
+While many with PCOS grow thicker hair on their face and body, some experience hair loss, which is known as female pattern hair loss.

 Why does PCOS cause hair loss?

 The female body produces male hormones, also called androgens.
 This includes testosterone.
 Androgens play a role in triggering puberty and hair growth in the armpits and pubic areas.
 They have other important functions as well.